Locally Compact Quantum Groups. A von Neumann Algebra Approach: Appendix. Other approaches to locally compact quantum groups

-\bf Appendix: Other approaches to locally compact quantum groups \rm \nl In this appendix, we will relate the von Neumann algebra approach (in particular, as it is treated in this paper) with the C$^*$-algebra approach.
-We will consider the papers by Kustermans and Vaes [K-V1] and [K-V2], as well as the paper by Masuda, Nakagami and Woronowicz [M-N-W].
-We will also briefly make a comparison with the earlier paper by Masuda and Nakagami [M-N]. \snl Such a comparison is certainly interesting.
-In fact, the relation with (the equivalent) C$^*$-algebra approach is not only interesting, it is also an important feature of the theory.
+In this appendix, we will relate the von Neumann algebra approach (in particular, as it is treated in this paper) with the $C^*$-algebra approach.
+We will consider the papers by Kustermans and Vaes~\cite{K-V1} and~\cite{K-V2}, as well as the paper by Masuda, Nakagami and Woronowicz~\cite{M-N-W}.
+We will also brief\/ly make a~comparison with the earlier paper by Masuda and Nakagami~\cite{M-N}.

+Such a~comparison is certainly interesting.
+In fact, the relation with (the equivalent) $C^*$-algebra approach is not only interesting, it is also an important feature of the theory.
 Nevertheless, because of the scope of this paper, we will be very brief here.
-In [VD6], some more details are already found, but we refer to forthcoming papers for all the details about the material in this appendix (see [Q-VD] for results about weights on C$^*$-algebras and [VD8] for the theory of locally compact quantum groups). \nl Now, we start with a C$^*$-algebra $A$ and a comultiplication on $A$.
-Recall the definition:
+In~\cite{VD7}, some more details are already found, but we refer to forthcoming papers for all the details about the material in this appendix (e.g.\ for results about weights on $C^*$-algebras and for the theory of locally compact quantum groups, see~\cite{VD8}.